The Center for Immunity and Immunotherapies (CIIT) was established in 2007.

 Dr. David Rawlings, a leader in the field of B-cell function in autoimmune and immune deficiency disorders, directs both the CIIT and the University of Washington Division of Immunology.
 The division’s members, including six physician-scientists, provide tertiary referral care to patients with immune deficiency diseases in the Northwest.

-In collaboration with Fred Hutch’s transplant program, division faculty coordinate clinical care for immunology patients undergoing stem cell transplantation.
+In collaboration with Fred Hutchinson Cancer Center’s transplant program, division faculty coordinate clinical care for immunology patients undergoing stem cell transplantation.
 With Seattle Children’s Department of Medicine, the division helps to direct the training of rheumatology and allergy/immunology fellows with a strong focus on basic and clinical immunology.
 CIIT faculty also provide basic immunology training for fellows, PhD, and MSTP graduate students from the UW departments of immunology, molecular and cell biology, molecular medicine and mechanisms of disease, and pharmacology graduate programs.

 The CIIT’s members currently include 12 independent investigators.
 Previous trainee and future mentor-in-training Dr. Shaun Jackson is also located in the CIIT.
 CIIT staff include a research group comprised of approximately 90 members including research scientists, PhD and MSTP graduate students and various MD, PhD or MD–PhD fellows.